FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ## Root mode

-* Root mode represents initial mode that is provided to user after successful authentication.
+* Root mode represents initial mode that is available to a user after successful authentication.
 * Example: login into UniConfig shell:

 ```shell Connecting to UniConfig shell using SSH client